cs3110/textbook/src/chapters/interp/substitution.md

 {{ video_embed | replace("%%VID%%", "WrHrKnbRc1w")}}

 The definition of substitution for SimPL was a little tricky but not too complicated.
-It turns out, though, that for other languages, the definition gets more complicated.
+It turns out, though, that in general, the definition gets more complicated.

 Let's consider this tiny language: